temporalio/documentation/docs/reference/metrics.md

 Time to complete a Local Activity Execution, from the time the first Activity Task is generated to the time the SDK responds that the execution is complete.

 - Type: Histogram
-- Available in: Go, Java
+- Available in: Go, PHP, Java
 - Available keys: `activity_type`, `namespace`, `task_queue`

 ### `local_activity_succeeded_endtoend_latency`